 Dissolving in Acid

 When carbon dioxide in the air dissolves in water, it forms carbonic acid.
-While carbonic acid is fairly weak, it can cause some chemical weathering known as carbonation.
+While carbonic acid is fairly weak, it can cause a form of chemical weathering known as carbonation.
 For example, calcite is a calcium carbonate mineral made up of calcium, carbon and oxygen.
 When it reacts with carbonic acid, the calcium carbonate breaks down into its components, calcium and bicarbonate.
 This type of chemical weathering is particularly important in the creation of karst topography, such as caves and sinkholes.
 Limestone, which is largely made up of calcium carbonate, reacts with underground water.
 When the water breaks down and dissolves the rock, caves develop in the space left underground.
 When the space underground gets too big, the land at the surface can collapse, forming a sinkhole.

 Mixing With Water